Keto Cottage Cheese Bagels with Almond Flour

-These Easy High Protein Low Carb Keto Cottage Cheese Bagels are a fantastic way to enjoy bagels without the carbs.
+Soft, chewy, and packed with protein, these Easy High Protein Low Carb Keto Cottage Cheese Bagels with Almond Flour are a fantastic way to enjoy bagels without the carbs.
 Made with simple ingredients, these keto bagels are gluten-free, grain-free, and diabetic-friendly.

 Each high protein bagel has only 5 net carbs and 13 grams of protein, making them perfect for a high-protein breakfast or snack.
 Whether you’re new to keto or a seasoned pro, this keto bagel recipe is sure to become a favorite.